Wednesday, 13 January 2021

 Hopf was on the staff of the Hochschule from 1914 and had become one of its most popular teachers.
 During World War I, he contributed to the design of military aircraft.
 He became a professor in hydrodynamics and aerodynamics at the Rheinisch-Westfälische Technische Hochschule Aachen (RWTH Aachen University), a leading technical university in Germany, in the 1920s, and eventually became a professor.

-Hopf was dismissed from position as professor of applied mathematics in Aachen on racist, anti-Semitic grounds soon after the Nazis seized power.
+Hopf was dismissed from his position as professor of applied mathematics in Aachen on racist, anti-Semitic grounds soon after the Nazis seized power.
 The situation became even more perilous after Kristallnacht on the night of 9/10 November 1938.
 The SS efforts to arrest him and were thwarted by his son Arnold posing as his father.

 Arnold Kopf, who had pretended to be his father, was arrested and was taken to Buchenwald.
 He was one of the 13,687 Jews imprisoned in Buchenwald between April and December 1938; of these, 10,012 were released by the end of 1938.
 Arnold was released in December 1938 when he obtained papers and he fled to Kenya.